What Cron Is and Why Server Administrators Rely on It

 */15 * * * * /usr/bin/php /var/www/html/yourdomain.co.uk/cron.php

 Cron does not load your interactive shell environment.
-This is one of the most common reasons scripts work manually but fail under cron.
-Variables like PATH, HOME, and custom environment settings may not be available or may have different values than you expect.
+This is one of the most common reasons scripts work when run manually but fail under cron.
+Variables like PATH, HOME, and any custom environment settings may not be available or may have different values than you expect.

 PATH=/usr/local/sbin:/usr/local/bin:/usr/sbin:/usr/bin:/sbin:/bin